 Things to Do in Sausalito

-Although a small town, Sausalito is easily accessible by foot and has plenty of activities to keep you entertained for the day!
+Although a small town, Sausalito is easily accessible on foot and has plenty of activities to keep you entertained for the day!

 Waldo Point Harbor – Waldo Point Harbor is home to 282 floating homes, all of which have been occupied since the 70s.
 You can visit Waldo Point and walk around admiring the floating homes.
 This area is also commonly referred to as “Dock of the Bay”, and even has a song dedicated to it by Otis Redding!
 When you visit the Sausalito houseboats be mindful of those that live there full time.